donwildman/TMP2/framework/README.md

 The-M-Project
 =============

-'The-M-Project' is an HTML5 application framework
+'The-M-Project' is an HTML5 application framework.